‘What century are we in?’ Biden asks of University of Idaho ban on abortion counseling - NewsBreak

 “They told university staff they could get in trouble just for talking or telling students about birth control,” Biden said, referencing the memo.
 “Folks, what century are we in?”

-The Idaho Supreme Court convenes on Thursday to hear oral arguments on the merits of three Idaho abortion laws.
+The Idaho Supreme Court convened on Thursday to hear oral arguments on the merits of three Idaho abortion laws.

 The federal high court ruling “has sown fear and confusion on our college campuses,” Education Secretary Miguel Cardona said at the task force meeting.